 You are currently within the online resources!
 These web pages include introductory pages, installation help and support sections through the user forums.
 The online resources also include the TimeStudio Database where the actual workflows are hosted.

 The online resources are intended to give new users a quick and accurate impression on how TimeStudio can improve their research.
-More experienced users can also benefit from the online resources by the community functions to find support in the forum and by downloading others’ workflows to replicate and extend on previous studies.
+There are also

 Workflow distribution database (TimeStudio Database)